-For example, ice cream is a product that customers are willing to pay a lot for if you consider the relative low cost of its ingredients (sunny UK days throw British logic and reserve out of the window!).
+For example, ice cream is a product that customers are willing to pay a lot for if you consider the relatively low cost of its ingredients (sunny UK days throw British logic and reserve out of the window!).
 So don’t rely too much on cost-based pricing if the perceived value is much higher!

 Just remember to keep a proper track of your margins at all times as a reference point. iZettle users can easily stay on top of this with the help of their monthly sale reports.

 Want to get more tips on what to consider when pricing your menu?
-Then type your email into the box below to get the latest Business Hacks delivered straight to your inbox!
+Then type your email into the box below to get the latest business hacks delivered straight to your inbox!

 We would love to hear from you.
 Do you have any of your own business tips you use when setting your prices?
 Or do you have any questions for us?
 Get in touch with us at email@example.com.